twbs/bootstrap/site/content/docs/4.3/customize/css-variables.md

 toc: true
 ---

 Bootstrap includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS.
-These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser's Inspector, a code sandbox, or general prototyping.
+These provide easy access to commonly used values like our theme colors and primary font stacks when working in your browser's Inspector, a code sandbox, or general prototyping.

+**All our custom properties are prefixed with `bs-` to avoid conflicts with third party CSS.**

 ## Available variables